csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - https://www.fixie.ai/ - provide tools for wrapping APIs in LLM + interaction through router (also default modules for stateful storage, user identity, etc.)
 - Augmented Language Models: a Survey ([meta, 2023](https://arxiv.org/abs/2302.07842)) -- 3 categories: reasoning, tools, action
   - PAL: Program-aided Language Models ([gao...neubig, 2023](https://arxiv.org/abs/2211.10435))
 - Demonstrate-Search-Predict: Composing retrieval and language models for knowledge-intensive NLP ([khattab, ..., liang, potts, & zaharia, 2022](https://arxiv.org/abs/2212.14024)) - use high-level programs to use multiple steps between retrieving and reading
+- Infer–Retrieve–Rank: In-Context Learning for Extreme Multi-Label Classification ([D’Oosterlinck, ..., potts, 2024](https://arxiv.org/pdf/2401.12178.pdf))
+  1. Infer: an LM processes the input document and guesses a set of applicable terms
+  2. Retrieve: a retriever relates each predicted term to the actual label space
+  3. Rank: Finally, an LM is used to rerank retrieved labels
 - Toolformer: Language Models Can Teach Themselves to Use Tools ([meta, 2023](https://arxiv.org/abs/2302.04761)) - model trained to decide which APIs to call, when to call them, what arguments to pass, and how to best incorporate the results into future token prediction
   - Given input, sample position and API call candidates, try them all, and filter out ones which do not reduce next-token loss
     - put correct API calls into prompt, e.g. Pittsburgh is also known as `[QA(What ...?→ Steel City)]` the Steel City.